angularbuilders/ng13/docs/TASKS.md

 - [x] Create a class as a base to form components
 - [x] Create a service for common utilities
 - [x] Create a service to manage agencies
-- [x] Create an interface for agencies
+- [x] Create an interface for an agency object
 - [x] Create an interface for id name pairs

+> Student tasks:

+- [x] Create a service to manage trips
+- [x] Create an interface for a trip object